yjwu17/yjwu17.github.io/_pages/about.md

 ### **Short Bio**
 <div style="text-align: justify;">

-Dr. Yujie Wu is an Assistant Professor at The Hong Kong Polytechnic University (PolyU).
-Prior to this, he was a postdoctoral researcher collaborating with Prof. Wolfgang Maass, a pioneer in brain-inspired computing, at Graz University of Technology (2021–2024).
-He received his Ph.D. from Tsinghua University under the supervision of Prof. Luping Shi and Prof. Jun Zhu (2016-2021).
+Dr. Yujie Wu is currently an Assistant Professor (Presidential Young Scholar, Ph.D.
+Supervisor) in the Department of Computing at The Hong Kong Polytechnic University (PolyU).
+He received his Ph.D. from Tsinghua University in 2021 under the supervision of Prof. Luping Shi and Prof. Jun Zhu, and subsequently conducted postdoctoral research in the group of Prof. Wolfgang Maass at Graz University of Technology, Austria (Oct 2021–Feb 2024).
+His research interests focus on <em>computational neuroscience</em> and <em>brain-inspired intelligence</em>, with the ultimate goal of understanding and leveraging the brain’s computational principles to develop efficient, intelligent, and sustainable AI systems.

-His recent works have been published in prestigious journals and top AI conferences, including <span style="color:blue;">Nature, Science Robotics, Nature Computational Science, Nature Communications, TNNLs, ICML and AAAI</span>.
-He is featured  as the World's Top 2% Scientists by Stanford University and three of his publications have been selected as ESI Top 1% Highly Cited Papers.
-The Tianjic chip project he participated in was recognized as one of the Top 10 Sci-tech Achievements in China in 2019.
+His work has been published in leading journals and top conferences, including <span style="color:blue;">Nature, Science Robotics, Nature Computational Science, Nature Communications, ICML, and AAAI</span>.
+These publications have received multiple distinctions, such as cover papers, <em>ESI Top 1% Highly Cited Papers</em>, Featured Articles, Annual Recommended Papers, and Best Paper Awards.
+Dr. Wu currently serves as an <em>Associate Editor</em> for <em>Neurocomputing</em>.
+He has been recognized as a <span style="color:red;">Rising Star in Brain–Computer Intelligence in China</span> (2025, inaugural selection) and is featured among the <em>World’s Top 2% Most-Cited Scientists</em> by Stanford University (2024, 2025).
 </div>

 ### **Opening**